Geotab/sdk/src/software/guides/drive-addins.md

 > `_blank` is important, especially for iOS devices

-## Opening Drive add-in from third-party applications
+## Opening Geotab Drive from third-party applications

 On Android and iOS devices with the Geotab Drive app installed, a URL handler is registered which can: